halented/process-checker/README.md

 ## Attributions

-Special thanks to me for making this# process-checker
+Special thanks to me for making this